 An outstanding introduction to a country whose wines we’re not too familiar with.
 Grüner Veltliner is about as crisp and zingy as wine gets – and is a fantastic match for oily fish such as mackerel and salmon.
 If you’re thinking of ordering those dishes, be a bit adventurous and try a ‘GV’ to accompany it: you won’t be disappointed.

-New to our list this year, but a classic wine.
-White Bordeaux varies in style, but this one is clean and refreshing, with subtle white-peach flavours.
-A blend of Sauvignon Blanc, Sauvignon Gris, Semillon and Muscat, it makes an elegant match for seafood and salads.
+An under-appreciated French classic.
+White Bordeaux varies in style, but this one is clean and refreshing, with subtle stone-fruit flavours.
+A blend of Sauvignon Blanc, Sauvignon Gris, Sémillon and Muscat, it makes an elegant match for seafood and salads.

 FULLER BODIED WHITE WINES

 - Sileni Estates, Cellar Selection Pinot Gris, 2016, New Zealand, £20

 Fuller in flavour and rounder in texture than Italian Pinot Grigio, New Zealand’s Pinot Gris is an increasingly popular style.
 Sileni’s version is at the lighter end, but still full of lovely pear-juice flavours.
 Try by itself or with many light to medium dishes.